ankerapp/anker-themes/README.md

     * Inside `themes` directory create a directory for your theme with the same name as your theme e.g your theme name is `_example.scss` your directory will become `example/`.

     * Inside your theme directory you should have a `js` and `sass` directory.
         Your theme JS file goes in `example/js` and the SCSS file in `example/sass`.

+        > **Note:** If you've different SCSS variants you've to name them with a dot.
+For example you have a light and a dark version of your theme.
+        You'll have to name them `_example.light.scss` and `_example.dark.scss`.

     * If your theme don't have a specific JS file and used the default theme you still have to rename it to your theme name and include it in theme files.

     * Inside put your `_<your-theme-name>.scss` also `<your-theme-name>.js` file
         and `data.json` if necessary.

     * Take a screenshot!

-    * Create a `README.md` file
+    * Create a `README.md` file.

-    * Put your screenshot in `README.md` file also your instructions if needed
+    * Put your screenshot in `README.md` file also your instructions if needed.

-    * Best practice add a demo maybe a Netlify demo which is done in minutes
+    * Best practice add a demo maybe a Netlify demo which is done in minutes.

 11. Create a new [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from `<your-branch-name>`